orange-curtains/Honest-Games-Project/README.md

 # Honest Games Project
-Website for the Honest Gmaes Project
+Website for the Honest Games Project